MA Physical Education and School Sport

 The MA Physical Education and School Sport programme will help you to develop the academic knowledge and practical skills that underpin a career in physical education and youth...

-Explore the fascinating area of child development practices, how children and young people learn while gaining practical experience in school placements, and prepare for your future in education.
+Prepare for a career in education by exploring the fascinating area of child development practices and how children and young people learn, while gaining practical experience in school placements.

 Contact international admissions

-Students on this course come from a variety of academic backgrounds, but share a passion for education and the positive impact it can make on young lives.
+This course is ideal for students from a range of academic backgrounds who share a passion for education and its positive impact on young lives.

-This education degree has been specifically developed to prepare graduates for a career in the education sector, whether graduates wish to pursue post-graduate study and become a qualified Teacher, or enter the education profession directly as a Teaching Assistant, Education Leader, Education Administrator or one of the many other education professionals working across schools.
+This education degree has been specifically developed to prepare graduates for a career in the education sector, whether graduates wish to pursue postgraduate study and become a qualified teacher, or enter the education profession directly as a teaching assistant, education leader, education administrator, or one of the many other education professionals working across schools.
+The degree’s versatility ensures you graduate with the skills and adaptability to make a meaningful impact across schools, organisations, and wider educational settings.

 The course team and other university staff maintain close ties with industry practitioners.
 These connections also provide us with a steady programme of guest speakers.